 Opening a Solo 401K

-Additionally, a Solo 401K is very easy, and inexpensive to setup since I’m allowed to be the trustee of the account.
+Additionally, a Solo 401K is very easy, and inexpensive to set up since I’m allowed to be the trustee of the account.
 I looked around and chose Vanguard as the place to open my account.
 As you know I like their philosophy, funds, and low expenses.
-The $20 annual fee on the plan is waived because I’m at Voyager level with Vanguard.
+The $20 annual fee on the plan is waived because I’m at the Voyager level with Vanguard.